beehive-lab/TornadoVM/assembly/src/docs/20_INSTALL_WINDOWS_WITH_GRAALVM.md

 ### Maven
 Download Apache Maven from the [official site](https://maven.apache.org/download.cgi) and extract it to the any location.
 Below it's assumed that Maven's home is `C:/Maven`.
 ### MSys2
 1. Download [MSys2](https://www.msys2.org/) installer from the official site and run it.
 You may choose any installation directory, below it will be referred as `<MSYS2>`.
-IMPORTANT: the only executable you should use as a terminal is `<MSYS2>/mingw64.exe`, don't use others (msys2.exe, mingw32.exe) as this would lead to unpredictable results.
+IMPORTANT: the only executable you should use as a terminal is `<MSYS2>/mingw64.exe`.

 2. Update MSys2 _**system**_ packages.
 Start `<MSYS2>/mingw64.exe` and run the following command in the terminal:
 ```bash